-Webb is the largest and most powerful space science telescope ever built, and will address scientific challenges that cannot be achieved by any other means.
+Webb is the largest and most powerful space science telescope ever built, and is addressing scientific challenges that cannot be achieved by any other means.
 Fundamental astronomy questions drove Webb’s unique design, cutting-edge capabilities, and unparalleled infrared sensitivity – all geared to provide a new view of the universe and capture our imagination with extraordinary science discoveries.
 It’s a giant leap forward in our quest to understand humanity’s place in the universe.

 $10 billion is a large cost for a single observatory, but this money was invested over decades and has led to new and innovative space technologies that will improve future spacecraft and spur on new technological advances down on Earth.
 For example, technology developed for Webb now assists surgeons performing laser eye surgery.
 Engineers developed a technique for precisely and rapidly measuring the mirrors to guide their grinding and polishing, and this technology has since been adapted to creating high-definition maps of patients’ eyes for improved surgical precision.